ImonaBOATE/ImageQualityProcessor/README.md

 # ImageQualityProcessor
-Python script to automate image processing capabilities
+A portfolio Python project to automate image processing capabilities.
+The following features are currently included in this version:

-A portfolio project to display my python automation skillset.
+  - Convert image to greyscale
+  - update image contrast
+  - image sharpening